JS0Nai/Tuner/RefNotes.md

   Different LLM providers have specific ways to use these datasets:

 1. OpenAI Fine-tuning:
-    - Use the JSONL files in the OpenAI format (found in /blog_finetuning/final/openai/)
+    - Use the JSONL files in the OpenAI format (found in /finetuning/final/openai/)
     - Upload via their API: openai api fine_tunes.create --training_file=train.jsonl --validation_file=validation.jsonl
   --model=gpt-3.5-turbo-0613
     - Or through their web interface in the fine-tuning section
 2. Anthropic Claude Fine-tuning:
-    - Use the files in /blog_finetuning/final/anthropic/
+    - Use the files in /finetuning/final/anthropic/
     - Submit through Anthropic's fine-tuning API or portal (they have a specific process for enterprise customers)
 3. Hugging Face Models:
-    - Use files in /blog_finetuning/final/huggingface/
+    - Use files in /finetuning/final/huggingface/
     - Load with their dataset library: dataset = load_dataset('json', data_files={'train': 'train.json', 'validation': 'validation.json'})
     - Use with a trainer: trainer = Trainer(model=model, args=training_args, train_dataset=tokenized_dataset['train'])
 4. LLaMA/Open Source Models:
-    - Use the LLaMA format files in /blog_finetuning/final/llama/
+    - Use the LLaMA format files in /finetuning/final/llama/
     - With libraries like LLaMA-Factory or other open-source training frameworks

-  Using the application for non-blog content
+  Using the application:

-  Yes, you can absolutely use Blog Tuner for content unrelated to blogs!
-The name is somewhat misleading - the system is actually content-format agnostic.
-It can work with:

 1. Any text-based content:
     - FAQs (as you've just demonstrated)